edgarlr/edgarlr.com/_posts/share-button-using-web-share-api.md

 ### Share on twitter

-For this one actually is easier just use an `<a>` tag and handle it as an external link.
+This one is actually really easy, just need to use an `<a>` tag and handle it as an external link.

 ```jsx
 const ShareButton = ({title, text, url }) => {